ixinka/ajkaandrej/content/post/2008/07/wedding-announcement.en.md

     "/wp-content/uploads/2008/07/oznamko_vnutri_pink.jpg"
 >}}

-Translation: We like each other, so we are getting married.
+Translation: We like each other, so we are simply getting married.

 16th of August 2008 at 4pm in Virgin Mary's roman catholic church in Senica (Slovakia).